 Off grid lifestyle – You will need a permanent water purification system if you are living the off grid lifestyle and collecting water from a wild source – even rainwater needs purification, mainly due to spontaneous bird turds.

-Things to consider for emergency water filtration Situations
+Things to consider when using emergency water filtration

 Will you be mobile or stationary?

 If you are in a situation where can stay in your home, a whole house water filtration system is a good choice.

 If you are in a prolonged emergency situation and must evacuate, a portable water purification option would be essential.

 Municipal water on a boil order will require less filtration whereas murky water from the wild will need a more intensive filtration process.
 It can be hard to know what your water situation will be in a possible future emergency event, but the more scenarios you can apply to your situation, the better prepared you can be.